Supermarkets are brilliant at making us spend, yet with a few focused techniques you can save £1,000s a year.

 Try the browser plug-in

-There's also the nifty free MySupermarket plug-in for the IE9, Chrome, Firefox and Safari web browsers, which charts average prices while you visit the supermarkets.
+There's also the nifty free MySupermarket browser plug-in, which charts average prices while you visit the supermarkets.

 Once you've downloaded a plug-in, go to an item's page at Sainsbury's, Tesco, Asda, Waitrose or Ocado.
 Click the icon on your browser and the price chart should appear.